stakater/stakater-docs/docs/content/sre/monitoring/grafana-dashboard.md

 # Create Grafana Dashboard Guide

 This document explains how to create Grafana Dashboard via GrafanaDashboard CR powered by grafana operator.
 In this way there is no need to configure/import it via web UI.
-Now, developers can ship new dashboards in any namespace and deploy them via gitops.
+Now, developers can ship new dashboards in any namespace and deploy them via GitOps.
 If Dashboard definition/json is invalid, the dashboard will not appear in grafana web UI.

 ## Prerequisite